Frequently Asked Questions – Infant Hearing

 Yes.
 In fact, the cost of hearing screening may be covered by a family’s health insurance.
 Medicaid will pay for screening for eligible babies.
 Check with your insurance provider to see if your child qualifies.

-What happens if an infant is diagnosed with hearing loss?
+What happens if an infant is diagnosed with a hearing condition?

-If your infant is diagnosed with hearing loss, he or she should receive appropriate early intervention services before six months of age.
-Intervention services can include assistive devices such as hearing aids, cochlear implants and more.
-Your physician and audiologist can help you determine the best device and strategy for dealing with your infant’s hearing loss.
+If your infant is diagnosed with a hearing condition, they should receive appropriate early intervention services before six months of age.
+Early intervention is critical to support language and overall development.
+Intervention services may include assistive devices such as hearing aids or cochlear implants developmental therapy services such as speech-language therapy and/or learning American Sign Language to promote the optimal development of language, cognitive, and social skills.
+These services often involve family-centered coaching to help caregivers support their child’s development at home.
+Your physician, audiologist and intervention specialists can help you determine the best combination of services and strategies for managing your child’s hearing condition.

-How can I learn more about the Healthy Hearing program?
+How can I learn more about the Infant Hearing program?

 For more information, call 501 280-4740.
 You can also find more information on infant hearing screening and intervention services through a variety of resources on our Materials and Resources page.